 Dr. Mattanovich is Professor of Microbial Cell Design at the University of Natural Resources and Life Sciences, Vienna, Austria.
 His research interests focus on systems biology and metabolic engineering for the development of production processes for biochemicals and recombinant proteins, with a strong emphasis on yeast cell factories.
 Dr. Mattanovich holds a PhD in Biotechnology.
 He is Vice President of the European Federation of Biotechnology and serves as an Associate Editor of Microbial Cell Factories and Bioprocess and Biosystems Engineering.

-Prof. Steve Oliver, UK
+Prof. Markus Ralser, UK

 Prof. Andriy Sibirny, Ukraine/Poland

 Prof. Andriy Sibirny is interested in the mechanisms of yeast autophagy, including that of specific autophagic degradation of peroxisome (pexophagy).
 Several new genes have been described including ATG26, ATG28, ATG35, TRS1, GSS1 etc. on the model yeast organisms Komagataella phaffii (Pichia pastoris), Yarrowia lipolytica, Ogataea polymorpha and Saccharomyces cerevisiae.
 Additionally, Andriy studies the mechanisms of autophagic degradation of soluble cytosolic proteins.

 In the field of yeast biotechnology, Andriy and colleagues have constructed:

 strains of S. cerevisiae with an elevated production of first generation ethanol and an anaerobic overproducer of glycerol; strains of thermotolerant methylotrophic yeast O. polymorpha capable of active production of ethanol from pentose sugar xylose and by-product glycerol; overproducers of glycerol synthesis in O. polymorpha